9 Declarations [dcl.dcl]

 — end note]

-Otherwise, if the qualified-id std::tuple_size<E> names a complete class type with a member named value, the expression std::tuple_size<E>::value shall be a well-formed integral constant expression and the number of elements in the identifier-list shall be equal to the value of that expression.
+Otherwise, if the qualified-id std::tuple_size<E> names a complete class type with a member named value, the expression std::tuple_size<E>::value shall be a well-formed integral constant expression and the structured binding size of E is equal to the value of that expression.

 Let i be an index prvalue of type std::size_t corresponding to .